 We picked a mid-week evening crossing for our outbound journey, hoping that we would be able to take in a pre-sunset sight of the Old Man of Hoy, a stunning sandstone sea-stack that towers at almost 450 feet, just off of the west coast of Hoy.
 The crossing was fairly calm, but the Old Man and adjacent cliffs were shrouded in low-lying clouds – it was so atmospheric.
 On our return journey, the skies were much clearer to have views of Hoy, and it was a very calm crossing.

 We alternated between the sun deck and the comfortable seating in the cosy bar and lounge, of which there was plenty.
 There’s also a kids play area, and comfy seats if you want to have views of the scenery without venturing outside onto the sun deck.

 For our return trip, we booked the B&B Hamnavoe offer, which means that we could stay onboard the night before sailing.
-It was my first time doing B&B on a boat (although I have travelled by overnight train from Inverness to London in 2015) and I was excited about it!
+It was my first time doing B&B on a boat and I was excited about it!

 Once we had grabbed our overnight bags, we ascended to the passenger deck.
 We were welcomed aboard, given our cabin key and directions to the restaurant where breakfast was served the following morning.
 A choice of cooked and continental options were available and it was a good way to start the day!